mikeRobWard/spatial-interpolation-toolbox/README.md

 ## Introduction

 Spatial Interpolation Toolbox is a Python-based GUI that is able to interpolate spatial data in vector format.
-Spatial Interpolation Toolbox currently implements six different forms of spatial interpolation that are based on existing bodies of research.
+Spatial Interpolation Toolbox currently implements six different forms of spatial interpolation that are based on [existing bodies of research](#sources).

- Many forms of spatial interpolation are quite involved, and not easily accessible to data analysts.
-The goal of the Spatial Interpolation Toolbox is to offer a simplified and free way to interpolate spatial data.
+Advanced forms of spatial interpolation are not easily accessible to all data analysts.
+The goal of the Spatial Interpolation Toolbox is to offer a convenient and free way to interpolate spatial data.

 ## Installation and Setup